Contingency plan: Definition, examples & how to create

 3. Identify important risks

-Once you’ve assigned severity and likelihood to each risk, it’s up to you and your stakeholders to decide which risks are most important to address.
-For example, you should definitely create a contingency plan for a risk that’s high likelihood and high severity, whereas you probably don’t need to create a contingency plan for a risk that’s low likelihood and low severity.
+Once you've assigned severity and likelihood to each risk, it's up to you and your stakeholders to decide which risks are most important to address.
+For example, you should definitely create a contingency plan for a high-likelihood, high-severity risk.
+You and your stakeholders should decide where to draw the line.

 4. Conduct a business impact analysis